cxpartners/sepa-customer-platform/doc/architecture/decisions/0009-custom-frontend-application-backstage-users.md

 * SEPA creates & relies upon a reusable set of back stage components that can be used by other project's requiring a web interface.
 * Least reliance / lock in to CRM vendor, both in terms of customisations but also in terms of the domain specific resources required.
+* Best support for evolutionary design & architecture - changing the standalone frontend application would be less costly  compared to changing the CRM interface.
+Facilitate hypothesis driven development.

 ### Negative Consequences